 First-time offense (within 7 years) | 185 days, though it may be possible to drive immediately with an ignition interlock device. |

-Remember that DUI defendants who win their DMV hearing but lose their criminal case still face the above suspension periods.
+Remember that if you win your DMV hearing but lose your criminal case, you still face the above revocation periods.

 8. Can I get DMV hearings in non-DUI cases?

 Yes.
-DMV hearings are available to anyone who faces a license suspension.
-For instance, accruing 12 or more demerit points from moving traffic violations in a single year triggers a six-month license suspension.
-Note that people may be able to remove three demerit points from their driving record by completing a traffic safety course.6
+DMV hearings are available to anyone who faces a license suspension or revocation in Nevada.
+For instance, accruing 12 or more demerit points from moving violations in a single year triggers a six-month license suspension.6

 9. How much do DMV hearings cost?

-There is no charge for having a DMV hearing.
-If the defendant hires a defense attorney, the defendant will then just have to pay attorney fees.
+There is no charge to have a Nevada DMV hearing.
+If you hire a defense attorney, you will then just have to pay attorney’s fees.

 10. Are they worth doing?

 Yes.
-Even though DMV hearings are difficult to win, they are useful for two reasons:
+Even though DMV hearings are difficult to win in Nevada, they are useful for two reasons:

-- DMV hearings are an invaluable opportunity to cross-examine the arresting officers on the record.
-A good DUI lawyer will take full advantage of this, getting the officer to admit mistakes in the investigations and any factors pointing toward the client’s sobriety.
-The lawyer may then get a transcript of this testimony and later use it as leverage in litigating the drunk driving case in criminal court.
+- DMV hearings are a valuable opportunity to cross-examine the arresting officers on the record.
+We take full advantage of this by trying to get the officers to admit mistakes in the investigations and any factors pointing toward your sobriety.
+We would then get a transcript of this testimony and later use it as leverage in litigating your criminal court case.

 Legal References